 Most vacation rentals in Gatlinburg now have some form of video surveillance on site as a deterrent to crime.
 Our cabins are no exception.
 We do respect your privacy though.
 Security cameras are only located on the exterior of our cabins.
 No recording device is located anywhere inside one of our cabins.
 We do not point them toward the hot tubs either.
 They are there for your protection and ours.
 We respect your privacy and you can rest assured knowing this.

-The door codes are included in your information packet.
-It will be emailed to you approximately 2 days before you arrival date.
-If it is less than 2 days before your arrival date and you have not received our email please check your junk email first.
+The door code and alarm code will be sent via email early in the morning on the day of your arrival.
+If you have not received our email on the morning of your arrival please check your junk email folder first.
 If it is not there please call us and we will send it again.

 The cleaning crews arrive after the previous guests depart around 10AM.
 The entire cabin is cleaned from top to bottom in between guests.
 All bed linens are changed out for freshly laundered.
 The appliances are cleaned as well.
 The hot tub is completely drained and scrubbed.
 It is then refilled with new water and chemicals are added to the floater to maintain the water during your stay.
 You can expect a clean cabin when you arrive at one of our rental cabins in Gatlinburg.